Dragon Harald Fairhair tested ahead of Viking expedition

 "It's half the size of a football pitch in length so it's huge," he said.

-Building the longship was the dream of Norwegian businessman Sigurd Aase, whom Prof Harding met three years ago, while doing DNA testing in Norway.'So magical'
+Building the longship was the dream of Norwegian businessman Sigurd Aase, whom Prof Harding met three years ago, while doing DNA testing in Norway.

 The team of rowers came from the East Midlands and the Wirral, both areas with strong Viking heritage.